andriilitvynchuk/Spark/README.md

-# Spark
+# Machine learning and data preparating using Spark

-5 problems, solved using Spark
+Discovering beatiful framework by solving different tasks.